Download the statutes (pdf).

 The SULF Doctoral Candidate Association is to:

-- work with opinion building and raise awareness of the Association’s positions,
+- work with advocacy and opinion building and raise awareness of the Association’s positions.

 - keep the Association Board informed about the activities of the Doctoral Candidate Association.